Join us May 7-8, 2026!

 Frequently Asked Questions

 Yes, all ceremonies will be live-streamed for family and friends.
-The live streams can be accessed on the University’s website, the Commencement homepage, and Youtube.
+The live streams can be accessed on the University’s website, the Commencement homepage, and YouTube.

 • Yes, accessible seating and parking are available for guests with disabilities.
 Guests should enter through the main campus entrance off Lakeside Drive, where security will direct them to designated accessible parking areas.
 Guests can also drop off family members with mobility issues at designated handicap-accessible points and park elsewhere.